Cris Herrera in glasses and a blazer sitting at a workbench with sewing equipment and tools in the background.

 the designer

 A year after I started, it hit me.
-While shopping for a fast-fashion fit for a blog shoot, I saw the back room of a major fast-fashion retailer.
+While shopping for my next fast-fashion fit, I saw the back room of a major fast-fashion retailer.
 Thousands of garments spilling from the floors and shelves, making it barely possible to walk.
-That’s when I thought, “That’s a lot of clothes, yet the racks are always full… Where do the unsold goods go?
-Where do the returns go?”
-That spark of curiosity catapulted me into what has now become my career.
-I wanted to understand how brands get in our heads and live there rent-free without making us question their decisions.
+“That’s a lot of clothes, yet the racks are always full… Where do the unsold goods go?
+What about the returns?”
+This thought rang in my head for weeks and sparked a depth of curiosity that catapulted me into what has now become my life’s work and career.
+I wanted to understand how brands get in our heads and live there rent-free without making us question their decisions so I earned an Associate Degree in Marketing & Comms, Sustainable Business Strategy Certificate at Harvard Business School, and took a myriad of courses within the ethics, supply chain, and environmental justice sectors in fashion to deeply understand the problems and find solutions.
+In 2021, after a year of spearheading the marketing efforts at a fabric wholesale company, I dove head first into self-employment and created Naturspired® Media Inc., and The Naturspired® Podcast, where I interview sustainability leaders and discuss important topics that require attention.